Tag Archives: karin kirkpatrick

 • Jackie Lee (Richmond-Steveston) and Wendy Yuan (Richmond Centre).
 A long-time advocate for immigrant communities and small businesses, Jackie Lee has voiced frustration over the lack of moderate representation, most particularly Conservative’s socially intolerant stances.
 Meanwhile, Wendy Yuan is a three decade resident in the Richmond Centre riding, who has expressed concern about escalating crime, open drug use, and a relentless surge in the cost of living.

-• Karen Long (Langley-Abbotsford) and Ashley Ramsay (Kelowna-Mission): Both have expressed similar concerns regarding social policies and a desire to represent their communities with a more balanced platform, reflecting frustration with the direction taken by both the B.C.
-NDP and the B.C.
-Conservatives.
+• Karen Long (Langley-Abbotsford), Ashley Ramsay (Kelowna-Mission), Dr. Michael Humer (Kelowna Centre) and Tracy St. Claire (Penticton-Summerland).
+All four former — well known in their communities — B.C.
+United candidates, now running as Independents, have expressed similar concerns regarding social policies and a desire to represent their ridings with a more balanced platform, reflecting frustration with the direction taken by John Rustad’s B.C.
+Conservative Party.

 • Kevin Acton (Vernon-Lumby) and Greg McCune (Salmon Arm-Shuwap): These candidates, who have championed rural issues like farming and resource management, have expressed concerns about the polarizing impact of the B.C.
 Conservative Party on voters who may not agree with their stance on climate change or social issues, but still want robust support for local economies.